nebnamwen/buttonbox_c/README.txt

          values: gray | red | green | yellow | blue | magenta | cyan | brown

-origin, transpose -- together determine where on the keyboard
-                     and on what note the scale starts
+transpose -- where on the keyboard and on what note the scale starts

+        values: origin:note

+        origin -- the keyboard key to start counting from, as a char* or a hex pair**
+                  * the character typed by this key without any modifier keys e.g. any of the lowercase letters or digits, and some punctuation
+                    - this assumes a QWERTY keyboard layout

-        origin -- the key to start counting from, as a hex pair e.g. 'z' is '0x00' (row 0 from the bottom, key 0 in that row) 'd' is '0x12' (row 1 from the bottom, key 2 in that row) *both coordinates are 0-based
+                  ** a 2-digit hexadecimal number whose digits are the row and column e.g. 'z' is '0x00' (row 0 from the bottom, key 0 in that row) 'd' is '0x12' (row 1 from the bottom, key 2 in that row)
+                     - both coordinates are 0-based
-                  *the leading '0x' is required
+                     - the leading '0x' is required

+        note -- the note to count from, either by name* or as a MIDI note number**
+                * a note letter, an optional sharp (#) or flat (b), and an octave number e.g. C4 (middle C), A4 (concert A), Bb6, F#2, etc.
-        transpose -- the MIDI note number to assign to the origin key *MIDI note numbers are integers between 0 and 127 *middle C is 60 and concert A (440Hz) is 69 *the notes of a piano keyboard run from 21 to 108
+                ** MIDI note numbers are integers between 0 and 127
+                   - middle C is 60 and concert A (440Hz) is 69
+                   - the notes of a piano keyboard run from 21 to 108

-        for example, to set 'g' to be middle C: origin=0x14 transpose=60
+        for example, to set 'g' to be middle C: transpose=g:C4 or transpose=0x14:60

-        origin also determines which keys will be displayed with a dot indicating the root of the scale
+        the transpose origin also determines which keys will be displayed with a dot

         twelve even-tempered notes per octave is the only supported scale